 Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
 Or eight GCSEs at a minimum of grade 5.

-Business is a very popular and well-established subject as most people work in some form of business organisation.
-It is without doubt one of the most important and relevant subjects to study.
+Business is a very popular and well established subject, as most people work in some form of business organisation.
+It is without doubt, one of the most important and relevant subjects to study.
 It combines well with almost any other subject and it is held in high regard by universities and employers.
-Throughout the course you will develop transferable skills including the ability to problem-solve, analyse and make evaluative judgements.
-You will apply theory and models to particular businesses and use real business news on most days to discuss what is going on in the real world and how the theories you have learned can apply to most companies in the news - whether it is for the right or wrong reasons.
+Throughout the course you will develop transferable skills including the ability to problem solve, analyse and make evaluative judgements.
+You will apply theory and models to particular businesses and use real business news on most days to discuss what is going on in the real world and how the theories you have learned can apply to most companies in the news.

 All assessment is completed via examination at the end of the second year.
-There are three exams of two hours that cover all areas of the specification (AQA).
-The exam format is a combination of multiple choice, data response and extended written question.
-A number of our teachers are senior examiners in this subject.
+There are three exams of two hours each and the format is a combination of multiple choice, data response and extended written questions.

 Enrichment and Work Experience